-Hemingway’s correspondence within the reach of specialists from Cuba and the world (part III )
+Hemingway’s correspondence within the reach of specialists (Part III )

 It was decided that three copies of the microfilm would be used for both institutions: two copies of negatives (one for the records and another one as reserve) and a positive copy that will be used in research.
 This will give each institution the capacity to replace, from the records copy, those positive copies degraded by time and use.

 Having a reserve negative available will allow the replacement of the copies used in research without needing to access the negative records or master.

 Two copies are at the Ernest Hemingway Museum of Cuba and in the Hemingway collection of the John F. Kennedy Library and Presidential Museum of the United States for any reference or study by specialists.
 The use of these images and their reproduction is subject to the approval of the National Council of Cultural Heritage of Cuba.